Politics, Philosophy, International Relations & Environment

 These questions were first systematically raised in Ancient Greece, India and China, and they continue to be discussed to this day because of their perennial relevance and intrinsic interest.

-Students have the opportunity to engage with the cutting-edge ideas from Universities all around the UK though our Royal Institute of Philosophy lectures, in which leading philosophers are regularly invited to Keele to talk about their latest work, as well as through our annual Jean-Jacques Rousseau Lecture, annual conference and various other special research events held throughout the year.
+Students have the opportunity to engage with the cutting-edge ideas from Universities all around the world though our regular Royal Institute of Philosophy Lectures, in which leading philosophers are invited to Keele to talk about their latest work, as well as through our annual Jean-Jacques Rousseau Lecture, annual conference and various other specialist research events held throughout the year.

 "When I was first asked to write about my time studying philosophy at Keele it had appeared a very easy matter to write about, but ..."